 Frequently Asked Questions

 Welcome to Arrowhead Behavioral Health.
-We commend you for making the choice to seek treatment.
+We commend you for making the choice to seek treatment at our mental health facility.
 While every person seeking treatment is in a different stage of motivation for change we want to assure you that we are here to support you in your recovery.
 Below are some frequently asked questions about our program and the services we provide:

 How long will I be staying?
 Treatment is individualized and based on several factors.
-While there is no set length of stay, our facility is an acute treatment center specializing in detoxification, rehabilitation and psychiatric care.
+While there is no set length of stay, our mental health facility is an acute treatment center specializing in detoxification, rehabilitation and psychiatric care.
 The treatment team, which is comprised of the Nursing, Therapy and Activity Therapy staff and led by the admitting physician, makes the determination of your length of stay.
 A therapist will assist you in developing a discharge plan that includes follow-up treatment.
-Check-out from the facility is noon on the day of discharge.

 When will I see my doctor and therapist?
 The physician will complete an initial evaluation within 24 hours of your admission.
 A physician rounds daily on all patients.
 The physician is responsible for the medication management on all non-medical issues and consulting with the treatment team regarding your care.
 Like most hospitals, the times that the doctors round vary.
 The social worker will meet with you within the first few days of your admission to complete your treatment plan and initiate the discharge process.
 Prior to being discharged from our facility, the therapist will meet with you again to develop a complete discharge plan and review your crisis safety plan.

 Why can’t I have access to all of my belongings?
-Due to the nature of our facility and the populations we serve there are certain restrictions that are in place to promote safety for all persons served at our facility.
+Due to the nature of our mental health facility and the populations we serve there are certain restrictions that are in place to promote safety for all persons served at our facility.
 Many items are permitted in your room but certain items that have been deemed a possible safety risk or a distraction to therapy have been restricted or not permitted.
 Please reference the Permitted Items sheet found in your folder.
-You may access your bin during shower times from 7:00-9:00 AM & 3:30-5:00 PM daily.

 Now that I am here, what do I do?
 Treatment is individualized but group attendance is expected of all patients at our facility.
 We offer a variety of therapy groups by different disciplines with topics that have been designed to provide education relevant to recovery.
 A copy of the group schedule is posted on the unit and is provided in your folder.
 A nurse will meet with you to complete an initial medical assessment and a medical doctor will meet with you within the first 24 hours of your stay.
 You will also be meeting with your psychiatrist within 24 hours of your admission.
 A staff from the Activity Therapy department will meet with you to conduct an assessment relating to stress, coping and leisure.
 A social worker/therapist will meet with you within 48 hours to initiate your treatment plan and discuss your needs throughout treatment.

 When can I call my loved ones and can they visit me?
 A facility phone is provided for you to contact your family and/or support.
-It may be used from 7:00 AM until 10:00 PM during non-group times.
 We do not allow phone calls to be made during group times.
 We ask that you be mindful of your peers and limit your phone calls to ten minutes.
 Due to confidentiality, we generally do not take phone messages for our patients.
-We do have visitation at our facility on Wednesday from 1:15 PM-2:15 PM & 7:30-8:30 PM and again on Saturday from 1:15-2:15 PM.
+We do have visitation at our facility twice per week.
 We ask that no more than three visitors visit at one time.
-Children under the age of 13 are not permitted into visitation as a general precaution.
+Children under the age of 18 are not permitted into visitation as a general precaution.
 Restrictions may apply for visitors due to special precautions.
-Geriatric patients have daily visitation from 2:30-3:30 PM.

 Are there certain times for showering?
-We have two shower times throughout the day.
-Shower times are from 7:00-9:00 AM and again from 3:30-5:00 PM.
+We have shower times throughout the day.
+A schedule will be provided in your admission folder.

 Do you have a laundry facility?
 We offer free laundry facilities.
 Laundry can be done during non-group times beginning at 7:00 AM.
 Laundry may not be done during groups and should be completed by 11:00 PM.